pikatchu/closedsource/book/0032-debugger.md

 “That means the computer has executed the first instruction and stopped at the second one, waiting for you to press next before continuing.”

-Jasmina’s eyes flicked to the right side of the screen, where the registers were displayed.
+Jasmina's eyes flicked to the right side of the screen, where the registers were displayed.

 "And the second thing?" she asked.